chatwoot/docs/docs/handbook/engineering/enterprise-edition.md

   else
 ```

-### Developing Features as an extension of Community Edition
+### Developing features as an extension of Community Edition

 When developing Enterprise features built over the Community Edition software, Implement a base functionality in Community edition code and extend it over in an Enterprise licensed module.